 Common Obstacles to Becoming Financially Secure

-According to the Federal Reserve Bank of New York, household debt in America totaled $13.54 trillion in the fourth quarter of 2018.
+According to the Federal Reserve Bank of New York, household debt in America totaled $16.51 trillion in the third quarter of 2022.
 While debt may be the new “normal,” it’s a major obstacle in achieving financial security.

 How to Get Financial Security: Make an Emergency Fund